Astrid-Lubang/MeXE402_Midterm_-LUBANG-ASTRIDCLAIRE_MU-OZ-FLORAINE/README.md

 <p align="justify">
 Following are the project objectives:
 <br>
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 1.
-To Analyze the coefficients obtained from the regression model to interpret their significance and impact on the independent variable  "SALES".
+To Analyze the coefficients obtained from the regression model to interpret their significance and impact on the independent variable sales.
 <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  2.
-To evaluate the model's predictive power using R-squared to determine how well the independent variables explain the fluctuations in "SALES".
+To evaluate the model's predictive power using R-squared to determine how well the independent variables explain the fluctuations in sales.
 <br>

 # III.
 DOCUMENTATION
+   + **METHODOLOGY**

 ## METHODOLOGY
 ### IMPORTING DATASET